Ansgarius (crater)

 Ansgarius is a lunar impact crater that is located near the eastern limb of the Moon.
 When viewed from the Earth, the crater has a highly oval shape due to foreshortening, but the rim is actually nearly circular.
 To the northwest of Ansgarius is the crater La Pérouse, and south is Behaim.

+This formation dates to the Imbrian period on the lunar geologic timescale.
 The rim of Ansgarius is not significantly worn, and has a terraced interior surface.
 The southwest rim appears somewhat flattened rather than round, and intrudes into an older formation of which little remains except the western rim.
 There is an outward notch in the north-northeastern wall.
-The interior floor of Ansgarius is relatively flat, with only tiny craterlets to mark the surface.
-Ansgarius was named after Saint Ansgar, a 9th-century Benedictine missionary monk who brought Catholicism to northern Germany and Scandinavia, known as the "Apostle of the North".
+The interior floor of Ansgarius is relatively flat, with only a few hills and tiny craterlets to mark the surface.

-The crater's name was approved by the IAU in 1935.
+This crater was named after the German theologian Ansgar (801-864), a 9th-century Benedictine missionary monk who brought Catholicism to northern Germany and Scandinavia, known as the "Apostle of the North".
+Its designation was formerly approved by the IAU in 1935.
+The name was introduced into lunar nomenclature by German astronomer Johann Mädler during the 19th century.